sch/sch.github.io/_notes/web-archiving.md

 Archive.org crawls an entire site in a sitting and then makes it possible to visit the same url at different points in time.

+[Perma.cc](https://perma.cc) hosts WARC copies of individual webpages suitable for academic citation.
+To combat linkrot, the website has a [contingency plan](https://perma.cc/contingency-plan) to act as a forwarding service should the project fail for hosting purposes.